k8si/wetube/README.md

 * If you're running on EC2, sometimes ExpressJS *mysteriously* doesn't work -- see [this](http://iws.io/hosting-a-nodejs-express-application-on-amazon-web-services-ec2/), you have to do the parts about `nvm` for some reason.
-* I can't `npm install` anything on the edlab machines.
-Maybe there's a way, I'm too tired to figure it out.
 * During `./build.sh`, the edlab machines throw this error:

 			go building...